 BrightWork and Microsoft 365 Apps

-BrightWork leverages native SharePoint capabilities for document management and also works easily with Outlook and Excel.
+BrightWork also works easily with Outlook and Excel.

-- Use BrightWork to Integrate Lists and Libraries with Outlook [article]
+- Use BrightWork to Integrate Lists, Libraries, and Tasks with Outlook [article]

 - Building Dynamic Excel Reports Using BrightWork [webinar recording]